andrew-scorchsoft/squid-game/docs/games.md

 - Any player caught moving during "Red Light" is eliminated
 - First player to cross the finish line wins their group
 - Game continues until only one player per group remains or time limit reached (suggested: 5 minutes per group)
+- Power walking only.
+Those who run will be eliminated (lose a coin).

 **Handicap System:**